PRE-CONGRESS VISITS

 The coach will then continue to the Red Stone Castle for a guided tour.
 Situated just a few dozen kilometres from Bratislava, the Red Stone is the most beautiful castle in the Small Carpathians and one of Slovakia’s best-preserved monuments.
 In the 16th century, it was rebuilt into a massive fortress whose fortification system was among the best in terms of the period military and defensive strategy.
 The Fugger family is responsible for remodelling a former regal castle dating back to the 13th century into the massive fortress in the first half of the 16th century, but the Pálffy family owned the property from 1583 until World War II.
 The premier Hungarian noble family gradually rebuilt the castle into a presentational residence with extensive stucco and fresco decorations in the interiors.
 The Pálffy family lived at the castle until 1945.
 Visitors have an opportunity to admire reminders of the castle’s famed times and scenes from its illustrious past during events such as fencing festivals and falconry shows.
 It is also possible to experience a unique atmosphere during night-time tours in the summer.

-Finally, a well-deserved and exquisite dinner will be served back at the Apollo Hotel**** and its famous St Hubert’s Restaurant.
+Finally, a well-deserved and exquisite dinner will be served back at the hotel.

 Day 3

-Following a breakfast at the Apollo Hotel****, we will board a coach and relocate to Prague, directly in front of the Congress Centre, which will host the World Road Congress 2023 commencing the very next day.
+Following a breakfast at the hotel, we will board a coach and relocate to Prague, directly in front of the Congress Centre, which will host the World Road Congress 2023 commencing the very next day.

 WRC 2023 Secretariat: